 2. Automate the process of calculating QA metrics as much as possible

-By doing this, you will spend less time manually gathering metrics, and your metrics will always be up to date without any active effort on your part.
+By doing this, you will spend less time manually gathering QA metrics, and your metrics will always be up to date without any active effort on your part.
 For example, use jql if you have Jira, or other tools depending on what test management/task tracking system you use.

 Software Quality Assurance Metrics Example 2